- Prep time 120 hours

 - Remove any dirt from the beets with a gentle wash using filtered water, as chlorinated tap water can kill the microbes.

-- Cut off the stem and root tip from each beet, then cut into 1/2 inch thick pieces, leaving the skin on.
-Toss chopped beets into a 1-quart jar for which you have a lid until it is about halfway full.
+- Cut off the stem and root tip from each beet, then cut into 1/2-inch pieces, leaving the skin on.
+Add the chopped beets to a 1-quart jar until it's about halfway full.

-- Pour the filtered water into jar, leaving about 1 inch of head space.
-Put lid on jar and shake to combine.
+- Add the sea salt, then pour the filtered or boiled water into the jar, leaving about an inch of head space.

-- Label jar with date produced, and date to be checked, usually 5 to 7 days after produced.
-IMPORTANT: Be sure to burp the jar each day by unscrewing the lid (not removing it) then tightening it again.
-This will release any built up CO2 gases and prevent the jar from breaking.
+- Be sure to "burp" the jar each day by unscrewing the lid (but not removing it), then tightening it again.
+This will release any built-up pressure, and prevent the jar from breaking.

-- After 5 days, check the depth of flavor of the kvass—you want the salty flavor to be reduced and a slightly sour, earthy, and rich flavor to be most prominent, which conveys that the fermentation is occurring.
+- After 5 days, check the depth of flavor of the kvass—you want the saltiness to be reduced and a slightly sour, earthy, and rich flavor to be most prominent.

-- When the beet kvass is fermented to your liking, use a sieve to strain the liquid into jars and label them.
-Store in the fridge for up to three months.
-Don't toss the leftover beets!
-They can be shredded and tossed in salads.
+- When the beet kvass is fermented to your liking, use a sieve to strain the liquid into jars, label them, and store in the fridge for up to three months.